-- Enactment of the Law on Insurance, back in April 2007, has been followed by the revision of secondary insurance legislation pertaining to insurance intermediaries (brokers and agents), diversification of investments, creation of technical and other reserves, etc. As of April 2012, all insurers had to transform into joint stock companies and their minimum capital had to increase to MDL15 million (approx 790,000 euros) for non-life and to MDL 22.5 million (approx 1.18 million euros) for life insurance, whereas the life and non-life insurance businesses are to be split. - The amendments to the Law on Insurance enacted in July 2012 and modified subsequently in 2016 have introduced the concept of "bancassurance", under which banks, savings and loan associations, microfinance institutions and leasing companies may be appointed corporate agents of an insurance company, provided they comply with the requirements set forth by the law (i.e., solvability, professional indemnity, personnel qualification).
-The 2012 amendments also (i) revised the corporate governance rules, (ii) clarified the relations between insurance companies and their external auditors, and (iii) introduced more extensive disclosure requirements to insurance companies. - In March and July 2014, the Law on Consumer Credits and respectively the Law on the Distance Marketing of Consumer Financial Services, aimed at harmonising national legislation with Consumer Credit Directive (Directive 2008/48/EC) and Directive 2002/95/EC has entered into force.
-The envisaged harmonisation aims at regulating: the distance marketing of financial services; manner of calculation of the total cost of credit to consumer; standard information to be included in advertising; pre-contractual information to be also provided on a durable medium; information to be included in credit agreements; right of withdrawal within 14 days; linked credit agreements; database access; early repayment rules on calculation of the compensation due, etc. Although the harmonisation with the EU Directives is only partial, market participants still have a significant burden of reforming their practices. - The draft Law on Voluntary Pension Funds which has been approved by the government in early February 2013, has proven futile after being withdrawn from the Parliament.
-Through it, NCFM aimed to develop a legal framework that would offer a viable alternative to the public pension system, a purpose which the, now in force, 1999 Law on Non-state Pension Funds has not been fit to achieve.
-Although Moldova has three private pension funds, which are indeed by far not used to their full potential, for unknown to us reasons, the Parliament did not adopt the Law on Voluntary Pension Funds.
-Nonetheless, 2013 has brought some restrictive regulation towards voluntary pension funds.
-They shall be subject to limited regulation through the Law on Capital Market, as they are deemed public interest entities. - Another new draft Law on the National Commission for Financial Markets which has been drafted with the World Bank technical assistance has also proven futile.
+Enactment of the Law on Insurance, back in April 2007, has been followed by the revision of secondary insurance legislation pertaining to insurance intermediaries (brokers and agents), diversification of investments, creation of technical and other reserves, etc. As of April 2012, all insurers had to transform into joint stock companies and their minimum capital had to increase to MDL15 million (approx 790,000 euros) for non-life and to MDL 22.5 million (approx 1.18 million euros) for life insurance, whereas the life and non-life insurance businesses are to be split.

+The amendments to the Law on Insurance enacted in July 2012 and modified subsequently in 2016 have introduced the concept of "bancassurance", under which banks, savings and loan associations, microfinance institutions and leasing companies may be appointed corporate agents of an insurance company, provided they comply with the requirements set forth by the law (i.e., solvability, professional indemnity, personnel qualification).
+The 2012 amendments also (i) revised the corporate governance rules, (ii) clarified the relations between insurance companies and their external auditors, and (iii) introduced more extensive disclosure requirements to insurance companies.

+In March and July 2014, the Law on Consumer Credits and respectively the Law on the Distance Marketing of Consumer Financial Services, aimed at harmonising national legislation with Consumer Credit Directive (Directive 2008/48/EC) and Directive 2002/95/ EC has entered into force.
+The envisaged harmonisation aims at regulating: the distance marketing of financial services; manner of calculation of the total cost of credit to consumer; standard information to be included in advertising; pre-contractual information to be also provided on a durable medium; information to be included in credit agreements; right of withdrawal within 14 days; linked credit agreements; database access; early repayment rules on calculation of the compensation due, etc. Although the harmonisation with the EU Directives is only partial, market participants still have a significant burden of reforming their practices.

+Another new draft Law on the National Commission for Financial Markets which has been drafted with the World Bank technical assistance has also proven futile.
 The mentioned draft new law primarily aimed to: (i) set clearly the supervisory objectives and powers; (ii) strengthen and guarantee operational and financial independence or supervisor; and (iii) ensure effective international cooperation, including within cross-border investigations and information sharing.
 These aims have been, in part, addressed in the new Law on Non-banking Credit Institutions (please below for details).

 It is to be noted though that the 1998 Law on the National Commission for Financial Markets has been amended in 2015 to the effect that now eligible plaintiffs can not only challenge the Commission's decisions in court, but also request suspension of such decisions until a court judgment is issued.
+In this respect, in March 2020 a new draft law was registered for legislative approval establishing that NCFM's decisions cannot be suspended.